MPhil in Tibetan and Himalayan Studies

 Teaching takes place through language classes, lectures, seminars and tutorials.

 There will be a qualifying exam at the end of the first year.
-Dissertations, which account for 30% of the final assessment, are to be submitted early in the third term of the second year.
+The assessments for the final exams consist of an extended essay, a dissertation, and four written examination papers.
+Dissertations are to be submitted early in the third term of the second year.
 Final exams covering language, set texts, history and civilisation are then held at the end of the Trinity term.

 Further information on the course, and the examination process, can be found in the course handbook via the course webpage on the faculty's website.

-Many graduates in Oriental studies have undertaken further research and pursued successful careers in the academic world, education, publishing and in museums.
+Many graduates in Asian and Middle Eastern studies have undertaken further research and pursued successful careers in the academic world, education, publishing and in museums.
 Some graduates have also chosen a different career path and found employment in other fields including business, finance, law, civil service, journalism, government and industry.

 Changes to this course and your supervision